Welcome to the Master of Science in Planning Program at the University of Toronto!

 A unique feature of our program is its location in a Geography Department—where faculty and students work across the domains of spatial analysis and planning intervention, theory and practice, reflection and action.
 This advantageous situation gives planning students access to a remarkably wide range of courses and faculty with expertise pertinent to many aspects of planning.

-The program offers applied courses in the form of workshops, internships, field courses and the Current Issues Paper (an individual piece of primary research on a practical topic), which emphasize ideas as much as skills and bring real-world problems into the classroom for critical reflection.
+The program offers applied courses in the form of workshops, internships, international field courses and the Current Issues Paper (an individual piece of primary research on a practical topic), which emphasize ideas as much as skills, and bring real-world problems into the classroom, and in some cases, the classroom into the real-world, for critical reflection.

 The approach to planning we advocate is interdisciplinary, critical and engaged.
 In our degree programs, students can pursue their interests in planning theory and history, political economy and public finance, economics, research methods, policy analysis, urban design, architecture, environmental studies, international development, anthropology, history, feminism, Marxism, critical theory, cultural studies, as well as urban, social, historical and cultural geography.